muscobytes/laravel-takeads-api/README.md

 # Takeads API client for Laravel

-This package introduces a wrapper for the [Takeads API Client](https://github.com/muscobytes/takeads-api-client).
+This package for Laravel introduces a wrapper for the [Takeads API Client](https://github.com/muscobytes/takeads-api-client).

 ## Prerequisites